microsoft/Olive/examples/phi3/README.md

 ```

 ## Quantization:
-For quantization, use the config file phi3_nvmo_ptq.json
+For quantization, use the config file `phi3_nvmo_ptq.json`.
+This configuration runs **two passes**: one for the builder and one for quantization.
+Currently, Modelopt only supports quantizing models that were built with `modelbuild`; no other builder types are supported.

 ```bash
 olive run --config phi3_nvmo_ptq.json
 ```